Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Cloudy GCMs

 We now turn to the KCl clouds.
 KCl has both a lower abundance and a cooler condensation temperature.
-However, as for the Na$_2$S case, they can still evaporate at the low pressures of the dayside.
-The 0.1 $\mu$m KCl clouds are evenly distributed over the latitudes.
-As the particle size increases, the depletion due to the super-rotating jet increases.
-The evenly spread clouds start forming clusters with an increase in abundance in the regions where the winds are not so strong (The zonal-mean zonal wind is similar to cloudless GCMs; Fig. \ref{fig:puwmean}).
-As shown in Fig. \ref{fig:pclds}, 0.1 $\mu$m KCl clouds are present on the nightside and evaporate from the dayside.
+However, similar to the Na$_2$S case, they can still evaporate at the low pressures of the dayside.
+The 0.1 $\mu$m KCl clouds are mainly present in pressures between 1-0.01 bar, and these clouds are depleted in the equatorial region.
+As shown in Fig. \ref{fig:pclds}, 0.1 $\mu$m KCl clouds are evenly spread over the longitudes.
+Whereas the 1 $\mu$m KCl clouds are present on the nightside and evaporate from the dayside.
 A shift can be seen in the longitudinal distribution due to the strong super-rotating jet and the prograde winds.
-The clouds are distributed over all latitudes.
-Similar distribution is seen for 1 $\mu$m KCl clouds, but the clouds are now settled compared to 0.1 $\mu$m KCl clouds.
 But for 5 and 10 $\mu$m KCl clouds are only present near the polar region and hence over all the longitudes.
 The increase in size from 5 to 10 $\mu$m only increases the cluster size at the polar regions.
 The KCl clouds are formed in the cooler regions of the planet.
-The smaller particles are lofted high and hence evenly distributed over the planet.
+The smaller particles are lofted and hence evenly distributed over the planet.
 The larger particles settle down, deviating from the temperature structure of the planet, and start forming clusters in the atmosphere.

 Finally, the last two rows of Fig. \ref{fig:pclds} show the distribution of MgSiO$_3$ clouds.
 These clouds have a much higher condensation temperature and, as such, condense in the deep layers of the planet, around 10 bars.
-Above the 10 bar level, the clouds are mainly affected by dynamical mixing and not much by the thermal structure.
-As a consequence, small particles, such as 0.1 and 1 $\mu$m are lofted up high in the atmosphere and homogeneously cover the planet, whereas clouds formed of 5 or 10 $\mu$m particles are confined below the photospheric layers.
+At pressures lower than 10 bar, the cloud distribution is mainly influenced by dynamical mixing rather than the local thermal structure.
+As a result, small particles (0.1 and 1 $\mu$m) are efficiently lofted to higher altitudes.
+The clouds are relatively homogeneous across the dayside and nightside; however, a depletion is observed near the equator, caused by the strong equatorial super-rotating jet.
+1 $\mu$m MgSiO$_3$ settle down in the atmosphere and are only present in the 1 - 0.001 bar pressure region.
+In contrast, larger particles (5 or 10 $\mu$m) remain confined below the photospheric layers around 10 bar.
+5 $\mu$m clouds are scarcely distributed at lower pressures between 1 - 0.001 bar.

-\subsection{Effect of Clouds on Temperature}
+\subsection{Effect of clouds on temperature}